durandaltheta/cpp_template_workshop/lesson_5_callables.md

 A wrapper like `std::function` is often necessary when writing parts of code which *need* to be precompiled (IE, code which is not header only).
 Combining the concepts of template Callables with `std::function` allows for all kinds of interesting code.

 ## Examining lambdas
 Lambdas are a type of callable introduced in `c++11` that I've found both extremely useful and often ill-understood by developers generally.
 To address this deficit of knowledge I have written this optional [lambda primer](lambda_primer.md) as an educational aid for anyone who wants to know more about them.

+Be warned, I will not hold back from using lambdas in future examples, so refer to this primer as necessary.

 ## Algorithms and Callables
 It is possible to write data processing algorithms which incorporate user provided Callables to provide a portion of the implementation.
 An example of this in the standard library is [std::transform](https://en.cppreference.com/w/cpp/algorithm/transform), which accepts a start `cur` iterator, an `end` iterator, an output `out` iterator, and a Callable. `std::transform` will iterate from `cur` to `end`, callng the Callable with the value pointed to by `cur` and storing the result in the `out` iterator.
 An implemenation of said algorithm might look like: